tiarahung/dct-reduction/README.md

 ```
 > In this step, the file numbers should belong to **one single target**.
 The script extracts each frame individually and combine them in the end.

 > The name of the final combined spectrum has the form _SCITARG_flux.fits_.
+Since all the calibration files are produced in step 1 and 2.
+You only need to repeat step 3 for each science target.